-4.1 The total number of shares of stock that the Corporation shall have authority to issue is common stock, having a par value of one cent (\$0.01) per share ("Common Stock"); and (with a par value of one cent (\$0.01) per share ("Preferred Stock").
-FURTHER RESOLVED: Section 4 of the Certificate of Incorporation, as amended, of this Corporation is here eby amended by adding the following 4.5 On the date of effective date of this Certificate of Amendment, the Corporation will effect a reverse stock sputstanding Common Stock pursuant to which every () issued and outstanding shares of the Corporate "Old Common Stock") shall be reclassified and converted into one (1) validly issued, fully paid and non-assessable 50.01 (the "New Common Stock").
-Each certificate representing shares of Old Common Stock shall thereafter represent Stock into which the shares of Old Common Stock represented by such certificate were reclassified and converted herebergoration's Common Stock shall be issued as a result of the Reverse Stock Split.
-If the Reverse Stock Split would residure, the Corporation shall issue one whole share in lieu of the fractional share. tion's Common Stock, par value \$0.0 e shares of Common Stock, par value the number of shares of New Common by.
-No fractional shares of the FURTHER RESOLVED : That the effective date of this Certificate of Amendment shall be , 20
+4.1 The total number of shares of stock that the Corporation shall have authority to issue is () shares of common stock, having a par value of one cent (\$0.01) per share ("Common Stock"); and () shares of preferred stock, with a par value of one cent (\$0.01) per share ("Preferred Stock").

+FURTHER RESOLVED: Section 4 of the Certificate of Incorporation, as amended, of this Corporation is hereby amended by adding the following:

+4.5 On the date of effective date of this Certificate of Amendment, the Corporation will effect a reverse stock split (the "Reverse Stock Split") of its outstanding Common Stock pursuant to which every () issued and outstanding shares of the Corporation's Common Stock, par value \$0.01 (the "Old Common Stock") shall be reclassified and converted into one (1) validly issued, fully paid and non-assessable shares of Common Stock, par value \$0.01 (the "New Common Stock").
+Each certificate representing shares of Old Common Stock shall thereafter represent the number of shares of New Common Stock into which the shares of Old Common Stock represented by such certificate were reclassified and converted hereby.
+No fractional shares of the Corporation's Common Stock shall be issued as a result of the Reverse Stock Split.
+If the Reverse Stock Split would result in the issuance of any fractional share, the Corporation shall issue one whole share in lieu of the fractional share.

+FURTHER RESOLVED: That the effective date of this Certificate of Amendment shall be ,20.

-The foregoing resolution and this Certificate of Amendment were add approved as of, 2016, in accordance with Section 141 of the De outstanding shares of the Corporation's voting stock at a meeting of stockhold Delaware General Corporation Law.
-IN WITNESS WHEREOF, the undersigned, being theCorporation's Certificate of Incorporation, as amended, as of of this Corporation, has executed this Certificate of Amendment to the, 20 Skyline Medical Inc. By:,
+The foregoing resolution and this Certificate of Amendment were adopted by the Board of Directors of the Corporation pursuant to board resolution approved as of , 2016, in accordance with Section 141 of the Delaware General Corporation Law, and of holders of a majority of the outstanding shares of the Corporation's voting stock at a meeting of stockholders held on , 2016 in accordance with Section 242 of the Delaware General Corporation Law.

+IN WITNESS WHEREOF, the undersigned, being the of this Corporation, has executed this Certificate of Amendment to the Corporation's Certificate of Incorporation, as amended, as of , 20.

+By: